J. J. Manissadjian: Life

-Manissadijan started collected plants from the Black Sea region of the Ottoman Empire.
-He discovered several new species of bulbous plants that were later published by the Austrian Botanist Josef Franz Freyn.
+Manissadjian collected plants from the Southern Black Sea region, where he discovered several new species of bulbous plants that were later published by the Austrian Botanist Josef Franz Freyn.

 In 1893, he wrote Lehrbücher des Seminars für Orientalische Sprachen zu Berlin Band 11: Mürsid-i lisan-y 'Osmani.
 Lehrbuch der modernen osmanischen Sprache, it has been reprinted many times.
+Manissadjian edited and distributed an exsiccata series with the title Plantae orientales.

 By 1894, he had supplied commercial gardeners in the Netherland, foremost Van Tubergen, with plant material from the Pontus region.
 Among those were bulbs of the now locally extinct Sprenger's tulip from the Amasya region, and Allium tubergeni Freyn.

-He sold other rare plants, like Iris gatesii to Dutch commercial gardeners.
-Obviously, too many bulbs were taken from the wild, and the plant became extinct.
+He sold other rare plants, for example Iris gatesii to Dutch commercial gardeners.
+Too many bulbs of Tulipa sprengeri were taken from the wild, and the plant became extinct.

 The museum-library of Merzifon was constructed between 1910 and 1911.

-He survived the Armenian genocide (between 1915–1918) during the period of the First World War, as his mother was German, but he was arrested in late June 1915, and was then imprisoned by Ottoman forces.
+Manissadjian survived the Armenian genocide (between 1915 and 1918) during the First World War, as his mother was German, but he was arrested in late June 1915, and was imprisoned by Ottoman forces.

-Manissadjian and his family was later released after American missionaries (from the college) paid a bribe to the local gendarmes.
-They were relocated to Amasya in an agricultural unit which was managed by Germans.

-In 1917, he was allowed to explore and started creating a collection of specimens for the college, it ranged from shells, corals, minerals, plants to animals and birds.
+Manissadjian and his family were released after American missionaries (from the college) bribed the local gendarmes.
+They were relocated to Amasya to an agricultural unit which was managed by Germans.
+In 1917, he was allowed to explore and started creating a collection of specimens for the college.
+It ranged from shells, corals, minerals, plants to mammals and birds.
 Manissadjian's collection was illustrated in the Catalogue of the Museum of Anatolia College which was handwritten by Manissadjian.
-It covered roughly 7,000 specimens.
+It contained roughly 7,000 specimens.